infovizin/_/focus/group.md

   - `ext.data.not.useful` External data is not reliable.
   - `ext.data.biased` I don't believe external data is useful.
 It poses high risks as it may be infludenced by different stakeholders.

-* Product `A` improves sales performace with the approach described above.
+* Product `A` improves sales performance with the approach described above.
-  - `valid.approach` Yes, its a valid approach.
+  - `valid.approach` Yes, it's a valid approach.
 I agree that key data inputs are considered here.
   - `not.valid.approach` No, this approach is not useful.
-  - `valid.approach.but.not.sure` Its a valid approach but not sure if this really helps.
+  - `valid.approach.but.not.sure` It's a valid approach but not sure if this really helps.

 ## Results